Facebook to label all rule-breaking posts – even Trump’s

 But Zuckerman noted that Facebook “has a history of trying hard not to alienate right-leaning users, and given how tightly President Trump has aligned himself with voter-suppressing misinfo, it seems likely that Facebook will err on the side of non-intrusive and ignorable labels, which would minimize impact of the campaign.”

-Earlier in the day, shares of Facebook and Twitter dropped sharply after the the giant company behind brands such as Ben & Jerry’s ice cream and Dove soap said it will halt U.S. advertising on Facebook, Twitter and Instagram through at least the end of the year.
+Earlier in the day, shares of Facebook and Twitter dropped sharply after consumer-product maker Unilever announced a new ad boycott on Facebook, Twitter and Instagram through at least the end of the year.

-That European consumer-product maker, Unilever, said it took the move to protest the amount of hate speech online.
+The European company said it took the move to protest the amount of hate speech online.
 Unilever said the polarized atmosphere in the United States ahead of November’s presidential election placed responsibility on brands to act.

 “We have decided that starting now through at least the end of the year, we will not run brand advertising in social media newsfeed platforms Facebook, Instagram and Twitter in the U.S.,” Unilever said.
 “Continuing to advertise on these platforms at this time would not add value to people and society.”